 Departure from Belgrade in the morning.
 Visit to Viminacium, once an important Roman city on this part of the Danube, nowadays one of the most important archeological sites in Serbia.
-We continue to Lepenski vir, a Mesolithic village on the bank of the Danube, with its fascinating finds, including Europe’s first monumental sculptures.
+We continue to Lepenski Vir, a Mesolithic village on the bank of the Danube, with its fascinating finds, including Europe’s first monumental sculptures.
 Next comes a boat ride through the most spectacular part of the Iron Gates.
 Dinner in a household on top of a hill above the Danube, where we will enjoy tasty local specialties and sunset.
 The day ends in the town of Kladovo where our hotel for the night is located.

-Day 3: Negotin – Zaječar – Ravna – Niš (B,L,D) approx. 250 km
+Negotin – Zaječar – Ravna – Niš (BLD) approx. 250 km

-Our first stop for the day is the archeological site of Gamzigrad, built as a unique fortified compound of temples and palaces.
+Our first stop for the day is at the archeological site of Gamzigrad, built as a unique fortified compound of temples and palaces.
 We then continue to the town museum of nearby Zaječar, where we will see the most prized finds from the same site.
-Next stop is Ravna, with its tombstones and a small museum.
-Only a few minutes away is Jović Winery where we will have a wine tasting and our lunch.
-In late afternoon we arrive to the city of Niš where we will first see the gruesome Ćele-kula or Skull Tower, followed by a walk through city center and the fortress.
+The next stop is Ravna, with its tombstones and a small museum.
+Only a few minutes away is Jović Winery where we’ll taste wines and have lunch.
+In the late afternoon, we’ll arrive in the city of Niš, where we will first see the gruesome Skull Tower, followed by a walk through the city center and the fortress.

-Day 6: Novi Sad – Sremski Karlovci – Novi Sad (B,L) approx. 65 km
+Novi Sad – Sremski Karlovci – Novi Sad (BL) approx. 65 km

-After the breakfast we arrive to the picture-postcard town of Sremski Karlovci which abounds with old churches and magnificent palaces but even older wine cellars!.
-After visiting most important sites there is an optional visit to the Parish Museum boasting a rich collection of vintage books and icons Time permitting we visit the Chapel of Peace, where historic Karlowitz Treaty was agreed back in 1699.
-We go back to Novi Sad where you will have time at leasure.
-For the late lunch we will go to the one of the farms, where we will enjoy the slow food is the concept of Vojvodina’s life – slowly and gingerly.
-We’ll enjoy the traditional dishes of the Duchy in the shade of the old mulberry trees (without which the farm and can not be farm in Vojvodina).
+After breakfast, we’ll arrive in the picturesque town of Sremski Karlovci packed with old churches and magnificent palaces, and even older wine cellars!
+After visiting the most important sites there is an optional visit to the Parish Museum boasting of a rich collection of vintage books and icons.
+If time permits, we’ll visit the famous Chapel of Peace, where historic Karlowitz Treaty was agreed back in 1699.
+We’ll go back to Novi Sad where you will have time at leisure.
+After that, we’ll take you to a late lunch in a national restaurant.
+We’ll enjoy the traditional dishes in the shades of the old mulberry tree.
 Overnight in the hotel in Novi Sad.

-Day 7: Novi Sad – Belgrade Airport (B) approx. 90 km
+Novi Sad – Belgrade Airport (B) approx. 90 km

-After breakfast departure to the airport.
+After breakfast, depart to the airport.